o1243535241/O/readme.txt

 and numbers can be also "-+/*=" logic

-O ... +up to brootforce binary or code development, if all what we have revet of O i make paranoid, first i make brootforce and record what success then i make the same but the same i must run prev success + second brooforce like first, in result i will lie to cpu block of 5/pentagram or O-ai block .... i make mix.... this just maybe.... why if O is simple and powerfull we have all revert of O in it/gov/police ..... revert is total false .... by O is 50% mistake my math -1 O 1 => o O O => they math o O 1 + 1 ..... my 2+2*3 = 12 => they will be 8 ... my 360 gradus mistake my 100 gradus and geometry and trigonometry open doors....
+O ... +up to brootforce binary or code development, if all what we have revet of O i make paranoid, first i make brootforce and record what success then i make the same but the same i must run prev success + second brooforce like first, in result i will lie to cpu block of 5/pentagram or O-ai block .... i make mix.... this just maybe.... why if O is simple and powerfull we have all revert of O .... by O is 50% mistake my math -1 O 1 => o O O => they math o O 1 + 1 ..... my 2+2*3 = 12 => they will be 8 ... my 360 gradus mistake my 100 gradus and geometry and trigonometry open doors....

 O ... +up or make CPU virtual emulation and compare what must runs on our physical CPU......